 The Official Guidance (or Lack Thereof)

-The IRS AIR Submission Composition and Reference Guide makes no mention of the void process, and although the paper forms have a simple ‘Void” check box, the e-file specification does not provide a void process via XML or other high-level processes.
+The IRS Instructions and other publications make no mention of the void process, and although the paper forms have a simple ‘Void” check box, the e-file specification does not provide a direct process to void a 1095-c via XML or other high-level processes.

 How to Void a 1095-C After E-filing

-The IRS has told us that while they do not have a straight forward void process similar to checking ‘Void’ on the paper forms, they do have a work around that acts as a void for e-filers.
+The IRS has told us that while they do not have a straight forward void process for electronically filed forms, they do have a work around that acts as a void for e-filers.

 To void out your 1095-C, please complete the following steps for the affected forms: